I have been sober for over 5 years and the things I discovered about myself in sobriety are surprisingly pleasant.

-Due to the dirt, we did in addiction, our opportunities may become limited but, that does NOT mean we can not be successful.
+Due to the dirt that we did in addiction, our opportunities may become limited.
+But that does NOT mean that we can not be successful.

 The truth of the matter is hard work pays off and good things happen to good people.
 Remember that.

 Don’t say you will never be successful.
 You can and will be a badass success.
-Truthfully, you will have to work harder but, that will make it so much gratifying when you achieve success.
+Truthfully, you will have to work harder but, that will make it so much more gratifying when you achieve the success you want.